kokkalisko/trac_ik_for_windows/README.md

 in order to receive back the "best" IK solution.
 **Note:** TRAC-IK is built on top of the KDL library, which is not thread safe (there's some internals that I think use _static_ variables).
 Thus, you should not use multiple instances of TRAC-IK in the same process."

+For a deterministic version of the TRAC-IK repo see this [repo](https://github.com/aurone/trac_ik).

 This repo contains **4** ROS packages:

 - trac\_ik is a metapackage with build and complete [Changelog](https://bitbucket.org/traclabs/trac_ik/src/HEAD/trac_ik/CHANGELOG.rst) info.